Countess Palatine Anna Magdalena of Birkenfeld-Bischweiler: Life

 Anna Magdalena's widow seat was Babenhausen Castle in Babenhausen.

 Death

 Anna Magdalena died on 12 December 1693 at Babenhausen and was buried on 6 February 1694 in the family vault of the St. John's Church in Hanau.
-This tomb, including Anna Magdalena's grave, was in completely destroyed by bombing during the Second World War.
+This tomb, including Anna Magdalena's grave, was completely destroyed by bombing during the Second World War.

 On the occasion of her funeral, several funeral sermons appeared in print: